Travel and Hospitality Search Trends 2021

 Are more people working while traveling in 2021?

 More than likely, the answer is yes.
 One of the most common searches for guests who reach their destination is how to connect the Wi-Fi so they can use their streaming device or gaming system.
 Yet others want to know if they can work while on the road.
 Search demand for “traveling while working remotely” has increased by a whopping 191% since the summer of 2019.

 What do ‘things to do’ searches say about trends and travel?

 A look at “things to do” searches reveal some potential new travel trends in 2021.
 On one level, they reveal search intent for finding attractions, entertainment, and dining options while vacationing.
 But on another level, they could reveal places where people are moving full-time, including beach-friendly and warm-weather areas like Honolulu, Orlando, San Jose, and Fort Lauderdale.

 Does the 2021 travel market report show more interest in short-haul or long-haul flights?

 For domestic travelers, short-haul flights won the day in 2021.
-Locations with the largest increase in search interest since July 2021 in the U.S. include plenty of warmer, sunnier spots: Anaheim (home to Disneyland, which reopened on April 30 for the first time in 14 months ), Raleigh, N.C., Scottsdale, Ariz., Honolulu and Bakersfield, Calif.
+Locations with the largest increase in search interest since July 2021 in the U.S. include plenty of warmer, sunnier spots: Anaheim (home to Disneyland, ), Raleigh, N.C., Scottsdale, Ariz., Honolulu and Bakersfield, Calif.

 Which international destinations top U.S. travelers’ interests in 2021?